 - 1. Levern works Crossmill Business Units were completed in 2016 and all 10 units are now occupied.
 The former Nestle site is prepared for private investment.
-A planning application has been approved for a new Neighbourhood Centre on the site and the expectation is that substantive development will commence building work in 2021.
+A planning application has been approved for a new Neighbourhood Centre on the site and the expectation is that substantive development will commence building work in 2022.
 This will produce outcomes of approx. 200 new jobs. - 2.
-Dams to Darnley Country Park enhancements Plans are in place to transform the Dams to Darnley Country Park into an important leisure destination including a visitor centre, wake board park and promenade planned completion 2022 - 3.
+Dams to Darnley Country Park enhancements Plans are in place to transform the Dams to Darnley Country Park into an important leisure destination including a visitor centre, wake board park and promenade Works will commence when Aurs Road works are complete in 2023 - 3.
 Enhanced road network Improving connections between the communities of Barrhead, Newton Mearns and the M77 planned completion by 2025 - 4.
 Greenlaw Business Centre meeting a growing demand for flexible business space Completed 2019 and due to open February 2020 Opening was delayed due to Covid-19.